-Amici encourage the Court to rule-consistent with the statutory language, common sense, and BIPA's underlying purpose-that a BIPA claim accrues in its entirety when a biometric datapoint is first collected and/or disclosed.
-There is no "continuing violation" that would enable claims that fall squarely outside the applicable statute of limitations to be revived and swept into litigation, or discrete "per scan" violations that would give rise to cumulative and uncontrolled statutory damages.
-To rule otherwise would dramatically expand the reach of this remedial statute and lead to unjust results.
-The adoption of the commonsense approach offered by Defendant would maintain the force and effect of BIPA while promoting the prompt adjudication of claims consistent with the statute's remedial purpose and protecting the interests of employees and good-faith businesses alike.
+Amici encourage the Court to reject Plaintiff's arguments and rule-consistent with the statutory language, common sense, and BIPA's underlying purpose-that a BIPA claim accrues in its entirety when a biometric datapoint is first collected and/or disclosed.
+There is no "continuing violation" that would enable claims that fall squarely outside the applicable statute of limitations1 to be revived and swept into litigation, or discrete "per scan" violations that would give rise to cumulative and uncontrolled statutory damages.
+To rule otherwise would dramatically expand the reach of this remedial statute.
+The adoption of the commonsense approach offered by Defendants would maintain the force and effect of BIPA while promoting the prompt adjudication of claims

-&lt;sup>1 Although not at issue in this appeal, amici disagree with the circuit court's ruling that the applicable statute of limitations for BIPA claims is the five-year "catch all" period set forth in 735 ILCS 5/13-205.
+1 Although not at issue in this appeal, amici disagree with the circuit court's ruling that the applicable statute of limitations for BIPA claims is a five-year "catch all" period set forth in 735 ILCS 5/13-205.
 BIPA is silent, so courts must apply the most applicable statute of limitations period under Illinois law.
 See Watseka First Nat'l Bank v.
 Horney, 292 Ill.
 App.
-3d 933, 937, 686 N.E.2d 1175, 1178 (1995) ("Where two statutes of limitations arguably apply to the same cause of action, the one which more specifically relates to the action must be applied.").
-Amici contend that the one-year statute of limitations for privacy claims set forth in 735 ILCS 5/13-201, which applies to "publication of matter violating the right of privacy," is the most specific, applicable statute of limitations.
+3d 933, 937, 686 N.E.2d 1175, 1178 (3d Dist.
+1995) ("Where two statutes of limitations arguably apply to the same cause of action, the one which more specifically relates to the action must be applied.").
+Amici contend that the one-year statute of limitations set forth in 735 ILCS 5/13-201, which applies to "publication of matter violating the right of privacy," is the most specific, applicable statute of limitations.
 Indeed, BIPA was enacted to codify "that individuals possess a right to privacy in and control over their biometric identifiers and biometric information."
 See Rosenbach, 2019 IL 123186, ¶ 33, 129 N.E.2d at 1206 (emphasis added).
-Statutes should be read in a "consistent and harmonious" way with regards to the statute of limitations.
+The circuit court ruled that this is not the applicable statute of limitations because Plaintiff's claims only allege violations of Sections 15(a) and (b) of BIPA, which unlike Section 15(d) have no publication requirement.
+The court therefore suggested that the statute of limitations period would depend on the particular provision of the statute at issue.
+But statutes should be read in a "consistent and harmonious" way with regards to the statute of limitations.
 Uldrych v.
 VHS of Ill., Inc., 239 Ill.
 2d 532, 540 (2011).
-The one-year period governing the disclosure of private information is the most applicable statute of limitations consistent with BIPA's purpose and objectives, and should therefore be applied to all claims under this statute.
+In Wilson v.
+Garcia, the United States Supreme Court reasoned that a uniform statute of limitations should always apply to a single statute.
+471 U.S. 261, 274 (1985); see also Coopwood v.
+Lake Cnty.
+Cmty.
+Dev.
+Dept., 932 F.2d 677, 680 (7th Cir.
+1991) (uniformity in statutes of limitations is necessary to avoid different statutes of limitations being applied under the same statute in the same case).
+Thus, the one-year period governing the disclosure of private information is the most applicable statute of limitations consistent with BIPA's purpose and objectives, and should therefore be applied to all claims under this statute.